 Where to Go Apple Picking in Virginia

-The best apple picking in Northern Virginia depends on your time and mood.
-Are you looking for orchards in Virginia with extra activities for kids or a quiet farm that’s all about the picking?
-If you’re planning a day trip, then a scenic drive and great views might be your priority.
-Whatever your goal, always check the orchard’s web site or Facebook page before you head out to confirm apple-picking hours and current restrictions.
+The best orchard to go apple picking in Virginia depends on your time and mood.
+Are you looking for u-pick apple orchards with extra activities for kids or a quiet farm that's all about the picking?
+If you're planning a day trip, then a scenic drive and great views might be your priority.

 Crooked Run Orchard, Purcelville VA

 Find nearby restaurants and fun with our guide 8 Great Things to do in Purcellville Virginia.